Wazy362/NationalParksApp/README.md

 Submitted by: **Abdelrahman**

-**NationalParksApp** is an Android app that displays Emails with the sender, message, and subject in a RecyclerView format
+**NationalParksApp** is an Android app that displays famous national parks in a recycler view format

 Time spent: **2** hours spent in total